 CAPTAIN WILL LIEBLEIN

-is a native of the seaside Village of Greenport.
-His childhood unfolded in, on or near the water on Long Island’s North Fork – exploring shipyards, swimming, boating and fishing.
-He also spent countless hours at Port of Egypt, the fishing station on Southold Bay opened by his grandfather and uncles in 1946 that evolved into a full-service marina and Grady-White dealership.
+Captain Will is the founder and owner of Peconic Cruise Line.
+A native Greenport, his childhood unfolded in, on or near the water on Long Island’s North Fork – exploring shipyards, swimming, boating and fishing.
+He also spent countless hours at Port of Egypt, the fishing station on Southold Bay his family opened in 1946 that evolved into a full-service marina and Grady-White dealership.

-The saltwater in Captain Will’s veins keeps him connected to the sea.
-He currently holds a Master Near Coastal Captain's License - Certified for 100 GT (gross tons) and has also worked as a marina dockhand, boat towing captain, salvage diver, marina manager, boat handling skills instructor and commercial tuna fisherman on a longliner.
+The saltwater in Captain Will’s veins has kept him connected to the sea.
+Currently the General Manager at Port of Egypt Marine, he has also worked as a marina dockhand, boat towing captain, salvage diver, marina manager, boat handling skills instructor and commercial tuna fisherman on a longliner.

 HISTORY OF THE PECONIC STAR II

-The Peconic Star II has led a long and colorful history over the last seven decades.
+The Peconic Star II has had a long and colorful history over the last seven decades.

 Built as an Air-Sea- Rescue Boat by the U.S. Army to save downed pilots, her hull designation was P-444.
 At 85’, she was in the midrange for size in her class.
 Two 2500-horsepower gas engines powered her to a top speed of 35 knots.
 She had two 50-caliber guns mounted port and starboard on her top deck, and she boasted a 20-mm anti-aircraft gun on her stern.